goal:

 Counting Method:

-Each morning, note your child’s wake-up time.
+Each morning, make a note your child’s wake-up time.

-Each evening, note your child’s fall-asleep time.
+Each evening, make a note your child’s fall-asleep time.

-Each afternoon, note the time spent napping.
+Each afternoon, note the time spent napping (most kids do not need naps, but some do).

 Count up all of the hours that your child sleeps for each 24 hours.
 Do this for seven days and average your numbers.

-Estimation Method: Reflect on how your child slept for the past three nights or the past week.
+Reflect on how your child slept for the past three nights or the past week.
 Try to come up with an ‘average’ number of hours of sleep per 24 hours that your child needs.

-Guessing method.
 Use the information below, and choose the number that matches your child's needs.

 Infants: 14 to 16 hours